gitKrystan/2025-emberfest/slides.md

 <!--
 * Here, we are looking at a simple TodoProvider component that fetches all todos.

-* It uses WarpDrive's Request component to declaratively handle request state.
+It uses WarpDrive's Request component to declaratively handle request state, including, loading, error, and success states.
-* On load, it displays a loading spinner.
-* On error, it displays an error message with a retry button.
-* And on success, it passes the data to the Todos component.
-* And!

 When cached responses for this request are invalidated, the component automatically re-renders with fresh data.

-* There's even more, and I encourage you to check out the `@warp-drive/ember` readme to learn about it.
+There's even more, and I encourage you to check out the `@warp-drive/ember` readme to learn about it.
 -->

 ---